GoogleCloudDataproc/spark-bigquery-connector/README.md

 * The materialization process can also incur additional costs to your BigQuery bill.
 * By default, the materialized views are created in the same project and dataset.
-Those can be configured by the optional `viewMaterializationProject` and `viewMaterializationDataset` options, respectively.
+Those can be configured by the optional `materializationProject` and `materializationDataset` options, respectively.
 These options can also be globally set by calling `spark.conf.set(...)` before reading the views.
 * Reading from views is **disabled** by default.
 In order to enable it, either set the viewsEnabled option when reading the specific view (`.option("viewsEnabled", "true")`) or set it globally by calling `spark.conf.set("viewsEnabled", "true")`.
-* As mentioned in the [BigQuery documentation](https://cloud.google.com/bigquery/docs/writing-results#temporary_and_permanent_tables), the `viewMaterializationDataset` should be in same location as the view.
+* As mentioned in the [BigQuery documentation](https://cloud.google.com/bigquery/docs/writing-results#temporary_and_permanent_tables), the `materializationDataset` should be in same location as the view.

 ### Writing data to BigQuery